 True, you can take a load of fat burning or muscle building supplements (some of which can work great, creatine, beta alanine etc.) but focusing on that by itself and not adjusting your nutrition is like bringing a knife to a gun fight, you’re asking for trouble.
 If you get your nutritional dialled in, you will not only see your entire body composition change, but your energy leaves and focus on the pitch will be the best its ever been too.

-For more information on this email GAA Lean Body Program to email@example.com
+For more information on this email Lean Body Program to firstname.lastname@example.org

-with GAA Lean Body Program as the email title.
+with Lean Body Program as the email title.